Ellen Burstyn biography

 in my life, where some central issue I'm working on is reflected in the role I'm

 playing," she explains.
-Burstyn has enjoyed a busy few years, acting alongside Mark Whalberg in The Yards (2000), Sandra Bullock in Divine Secrets of the Ya-Ya Sisterhood (2002), Edward Norton in Down in the Valley (2004) and Nicolas Cage in The Wicker Man (2006).
+Burstyn has enjoyed a busy few years, acting alongside Mark Whalberg in The Yards (2000), Sandra Bullock in Divine Secrets Of The Ya-Ya Sisterhood (2002), Edward Norton in Down in the Valley (2004) and Nicolas Cage in The Wicker Man (2006).
+Most recently, she starred in Draft Day (2014) and Interstellar (2014).

 Burstyn continues to win awards for her work, most recently for her starring role in the Canadian film The Stone Angel (2008), winning a Best Actress Genie Award.